homeworkprod/gallerize/README.rst

 - Generates clean, slim, semantically appropriate HTML5 and uses CSS 3 for styling.
 As a result, the output can easily be themed.
 - Provides HTML access keys for keyboard navigation.
+- Optimizes images to reduce size and remove metadata.

 Requirements